x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 The final step is to prepare the Active Directory domain where Exchange servers will be installed or where mail-enabled users will be located.
 This step creates additional containers and security groups, and sets the permissions so Exchange can access them.

-If you have multiple domains in your Active Directory forest, you choices in how to prepare them:
+If you have multiple domains in your Active Directory forest, you have the following choices in how to prepare them:

 - Prepare all domains in the Active Directory forest